 A successor to the NSS is needed to help coordinate spatial planning at all scales.
-The DHPCLG is therefore leading the preparation of the draft NPF on behalf of Government with input from other departments and agencies, which themselves are tasked with developing policy on long term and place-based public policy and investment.
+The DEPARTMENT OF HOUSING, PLANNING AND LOCAL GOVERNMENT is therefore leading the preparation of the NPF on behalf of Government with input from other departments and agencies, which themselves are tasked with developing policy on long term and place-based public policy and investment.
 The purpose of this inclusive approach is to allow shared national development goals, including improved living standards, quality of life, prosperity, competitiveness and environmental sustainability, to be more broadly considered with the intention of providing greater clarity for the private sector and unlocking investment.

 The framework is also intended to assist the achievement of more effective regional development and as such the regional dimension is critical to successful outcomes.
-The RSES which will support the delivery of the draft NPF by both feeding into and feeding off the national framework, removing the top down perception and replacing it with a shared responsibility and understanding.
+The RSESs will support the delivery of the NPF, removing the top down perception and replacing it with a shared responsibility and understanding.

-3 DECLG (October 2010) Implementing the National Spatial Strategy: 2010 Update and Outlook Harnessing Potential, Delivering Competitiveness, Achieving Sustainability.
+4 DECLG (October 2010) Implementing the National Spatial Strategy: 2010 Update and Outlook Harnessing Potential, Delivering Competitiveness, Achieving Sustainability.